Equidistribution of realizable Steinitz classes for cyclic Kummer extensions: Formula for Steinitz class

-We can ignore the $-\ell^\ell$ factor in \eqref{Kummer Trace} because $\ell\O_K$ is an $\ell-1$ power of a principal ideal in $\O_K$ as $K$ contains the $\ell$-roots of unity.
-For $\ell > 2$, this means that $\ell^{\ell}\O_K$ is the square of a principal ideal.
-For $\ell = 2$, this term becomes $2^2 = 4$, which is also a square of a principal ideal.
-In both cases, since $\ell^\ell\O_K$ is the square of a principal ideal, it does not affect the Steinitz class computation. \end{proof}
+We can ignore the $-\ell^\ell$ factor in Equation \eqref{Kummer Trace} because $\ell\O_K$ is an $\ell-1$ power of a principal ideal in $\O_K$ as $K$ contains the $\ell$-roots of unity.
+Therefore, $\ell^{\ell}\O_K$ is the square of a principal ideal, which means it does not affect the Steinitz class computation. \end{proof}

-From this formula, we see that the Steinitz class is determined again by the $\ell$-part of the discriminant and the $\ell$-power-part of $\gamma\O_K$.
-However, in the general case, the Steinitz class is also determined by the $i$-power-parts of $\gamma\O_K$ for $2\leq i \leq \ell-1$.
-Fortunately, these parts can be treated independently as will be described in Proposition \ref{Ideal Product Distribution}, so we can fix one power part of $\gamma\O_K$ at a time for $i=\ell-1,\ldots, 3$ and let the Steinitz class be determined by the square divisor of $\gamma\O_K$.
-Before we move on, we should note the following corollary.